ijayhub/ijayhub/README.md

 # Hi there 👋🏽

-I'm ijeoma Igboagu
+<h3 align="center">I'm ijeoma Igboagu

-A Front-end Developer lives in Lagos, Nigeria.
+A Front-end Developer lives in Lagos, Nigeria.</h3>

 # About me